carsten-rossen/201/README.md

 - create virtual machines in the cloud using AWS

 My favorite ops challenge was seattle-ops201d2-challenge06.sh.
 This script allows the user to search for ports on a specified computer.
 I feel that the script is very useful, and also that I did a good job creating a script that optimizes user experience by communicating back and forth with the user.

+If I had more time, I would like to keep working on seattle-ops201d2-challenge07.sh.
+I would add code to this script to make it output more information about the computer, and let the user choose what information they would like to see.

+I would like to spend more time on PowerShell.
+I think that PowerShell is an extremely powerful language, and it doesn't hurt that the vast majority of computers run Windows.